 that increase sales

 Knexus is a real time decision making engine using AI to optimize customer journeys.
-The platform matches customer data with social/marketing content, integrating highly relevant content into buying journeys automatically and at scale.
+The platform matches content (social, marketing and product) with customer data, integrating highly relevant content into buying journeys automatically and at scale.
 This smooths the path to decision making for customers, improving conversion and sales.